 Also, bone density decreases with age, and one in four women in the United States eventually develops osteoporosis.
 Even more than aerobic exercise, strength training can increase bone density and help stave off osteoporosis.

 Chronic progressive osteoarthritis is very common in older people, and rheumatologists often recommend strength training as one means of slowing the disease.
 Resistance training cannot reverse arthritis, but the stronger the muscles, tendons, and ligaments around a joint are, the less stress, friction, and pain there will be.

 Strength training, like aerobic exercise, can give people a sense of well-being, and it may help alleviate the depression that sometimes accompanies aging and diabetes.

 Strong arms and legs also make everyday activities easier, whether it’s carrying groceries, climbing stairs, or getting in and out of the bathtub.
 Strong ankles and thighs help prevent falls, which are the most common cause of injuries in senior citizens and are a common reason for being admitted to a nursing home.

 Other types of activity can also enhance flexibility and balance, two other aspects of physical fitness that tend to diminish with age.
 Practicing yoga or tai chi, for example, can improve flexibility, strengthen muscles around joints, and improve a person’s balance.
 The meditative aspects of these practices are also thought to relieve stress, improve mental focus, and possibly even help alleviate lethargy and depression.
-People can try out yoga or tai chi by taking classes at a local YMCA or health club, or by buying or borrowing one of the many “how to” yoga and tai chi DVDs that are now available in stores and at the library.
+People can try out yoga or tai chi by taking classes at a local YMCA or health club, or by buying, borrowing, or viewing one of the many “how to” yoga and tai chi videos that are now available in stores, online, and at the library.

 - Learn a foreign language.